Jeremy Roach: Recruiting

 Roach was a consensus five-star recruit and one of the best point guards in the 2020 class.
 On May 8, 2019, he committed to playing college basketball for Duke over offers from Kentucky, North Carolina, and Villanova.

+College career

+As a freshman, Roach averaged 8.7 points and 2.8 assists per game while shooting 45.6 percent from the floor.
+He averaged 8.6 points and 3.2 assists per game as a sophomore.
+As a junior, Roach averaged 13.6 points, 3.1 assists and 2.5 rebounds per game.
+Following the season he declared for the 2023 NBA draft before withdrawing and returning to Duke.

+Professional career

+King Szczecin (2025–present)

+On July 27, 2025, he signed with King Szczecin of the Polish Basketball League (PLK).

 National team career

 Roach played for the United States national under-16 team at the 2017 FIBA Under-16 Americas Championship.
 Roach averaged 10.6 points, 1.4 rebounds, and 2.8 assists per game, helping his team win the gold medal.

 Roach played for the United States national under-17 team at the 2018 FIBA Under-17 Basketball World Cup in Rosario and Santa Fe, Argentina.
 In seven games, he averaged 6.4 points and 2.7 assists per game, helping his team win the gold medal.